millionhz/network-security-notes/content/docs/3-network-attacks/threats/tcp-spoofing.md

 # TCP Spoofing

-TCP spoofing, also knows as Session Hijacking,  is a type of cyber attack in which an attacker impersonates another computer or device on a network in order to intercept and **manipulate** the data being sent between the two devices.
+TCP spoofing, also knows as Session Hijacking.
+In this attack, the attacker sends fake (spoofed) packets to one or both parties in the communication to make them believe that the packets are coming from a trusted source, when in fact they are coming from the attacker.

 On-Path attackers can see the traffic between two hosts and can spoof the traffic to impersonate one of the hosts.